 "I've seen people praying in our galleries," Rahimi said.
 "And that's cool, that's their business.
 That's not why we display things, but we don't try to discourage that in any way.
 Our galleries are very public and people can make of things what they like."

 Though Melanie Kjorlien, the Glenbow Museum's vice-president of access, agreed that Borden's artistic focus is "a valid viewpoint," she said that the museum's official position is to "provide visitors with the religious context and the spiritual context, as opposed to just purely looking at them as works of art."

 To explain this religious context, each piece in the gallery is accompanied by a label detailing which deity is depicted and what it meant to those who worshipped it.
 All the labels were written by Glenbow staff.

-"When I left the museum, we'd been trying to do some significant upgrades to the gallery because I think what's happened over time is there probably is some mixed messaging in there," Carter says.
+"When I left the museum, we'd been trying to do some significant upgrades to the gallery because I think what's happened over time is there probably is some mixed messaging in there," Carter said.
 "As you determine new information, you update a label, you do these little bits of things, and it's not hanging together in the same way it did when it was a brand new gallery."

 Though that hasn't happened yet, Kjorlien says that museum staff still plans on giving the exhibit a facelift.

 "It does need to be updated, but I think it requires a pretty cohesive and overall approach," Kjorlien said.
 "Ideally, what we'd like to do is readdress that exhibition as a whole.
 I think it deserves a bit of a refresh.
 The material is incredible, and it's an outstanding collection for Calgary and for Western Canada.
 It's definitely something that we talk about, but as an institution, we just haven't been in a position financially to address it the way that it should be."